andres-moreno/reagent-modal/README.md

-Below is an alternative that follows the approach posted by the [W3schools][W3SchoolsModal] using only Javascript (no Boostrap, no JQuery).
-We follow this approach with suitable changes where needed.
+Below is an alternative that follows the approach posted by the [W3schools][W3SchoolsModal] using only Javascript (no Boostrap, no JQuery) with suitable changes where needed.

 Differences from [W3schools][W3SchoolsModal]: